When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: LLM-as-Judge

 \subsection{Protocol for Robust Judge Evaluation}

 To mitigate the biases documented above, we recommend a standardized mitigation protocol rather than ad-hoc prompting.

 \begin{itemize} \item \textbf{Position Bias Mitigation.} Run every pairwise comparison twice, swapping the order (A vs B, then B vs A).
-If the judge's preference flips with the order, declare a tie.
-This double-pass consistency check catches approximately 90\% of sensitivity errors.
+If the judge's preference flips with the order, declare a tie or send the case to human review.
+This double-pass check exposes order-sensitive judgments directly in the evaluated sample.

 \item \textbf{Length Normalization.} To combat verbosity bias, instruct the judge to penalize unnecessary length, or truncate responses to the length of the shorter answer plus 20\% before judging.